StyleBook to create a load balancing virtual server

 Build your StyleBook

 Now that you have defined all the required sections of this StyleBook, bring them all together to build your first StyleBook.
 Copy and paste the StyleBook content to a text editor, and then save the file as lb-vserver.yaml.
-Run the contents of your StyleBook through the online tool http://www.yamllint.com/ to validate the YAML syntax.
+Citrix recommends that you use the built-in YAML validator in StyleBooks to validate and import the YAML content..

 The full content of the file lb-vserver.yaml is reproduced below: